jacoscaz/treesandrobots.github.io/_posts/2019-06-16-redux-react-without-bundlers-compilers-package-managers-build-system.md

-For __bundling__ and __minification__, the size of an application and/or the number of HTTP requests made by the browser, especially considering caching, aren't always a priority.
-They are in some contexts, of course, but not in _every context_.
+For __bundling__ and __minification__, the size of an application and/or the number of HTTP requests made by the browser, especially considering caching, are often not as critical as one might think.
+They are in some contexts, of course, but not in _every_ context.

 For __transpilation__ of `ES6+` code into `ES5`, I would argue that what cannot be supported using polyfills should not be used until the relevant browsers are